 I've mentioned before how plants can work on the mind-body-spirit connection to bring about wholeness and healing.
 The dream world is just another route that some plants are able to work through.
 In dream state, when we recess partially back into the fullness of who we are outside of this limited material reality, our rational linear mind is out of the way and our subconsciousness takes over, sorting through events and issues for us.
 Some plants are teachers that work through dream time.

 Cultures the world over have discovered green allies where they live that are dream-inducers.
 It's not witchcraft, it's not voodoo, it's really just the natural way of some plants' medicine.
 And if you are willing and able to listen to what they have to show you, you can benefit from dream medicine.
-Shamanic plants are a natural phenomenon, though not all people have the strength nor understanding to use them.
+Shamanic plants are a natural phenomenon, though not all people have the understanding to work with them.
 Here we will discuss a few oneirogenic herbs and some of their other medicinal properties.
+If pregnant or breastfeeding it is always important to avoid partaking of stronger plants like these.
+You are responsible for what you put in your body.

 Mugwort, Artemisia vulgaris